ShlomoV5/portfolio/bashscripts/README.md

 <p>User must change password on login.</p>

 ## docker-on-docker.sh
 Originally written when I was experimenting in Jenkins (as a Docker image) and needed to build a docker image without using an external node.
 I didn't know there was an official Docker in Docker image, and also there's no Jenkins on it...
+SCP this script to the container and run it to install Docker.

 ## tree-to-filesystem.sh
 This script takes a graphical file structure (the ones AI chats usually give you) from file structure.txt and creates it using mkdir and touch commands.